jpmccrea/Auburngrads.github.io/cv/index.md

 Boehmke, B.C., Jackson, R.A., Johnson, A.L, Weir, J.D., White, E.D. & Gallagher, M.A.
 (2015).
 "Effectiveness myopia: Improving the Air Force's 'visual acuity' of performance for installation support activities through the evaluative prism of data envelopment analysis." *Under Review - Military Operations Research*

 Boehmke, B.C., Johnson, A.L, Weir, J.D., White, E.D. & Gallagher, M.A.
 (2015).
 "The influence of operational resources and activities on indirect personnel costs: A multilevel modeling approach." *Under Review - The Engineering Economist*

+Boehmke, B.C., Johnson, A.L, Weir, J.D., White, E.D. & Gallagher, M.A.
+(2015).
+"Bending the cost curve: Moving the focus from macro-level to micro-level cost trends with cluster analysis." *Journal of Cost Analysis and Parametrics,* Forthcoming.

+Boehmke, B.C., Johnson, A.L, Weir, J.D., White, E.D. & Gallagher, M.A.
+(2015).
+"A multilevel understanding of Tooth-to-Tail."  *Proceedings of the IIE Industrial and Systems Engineering Research Conference (ISERC).*
 </ul>